Skip to main content

 Cranioplasty

 While craniotomy and cranioplasty involve removing bone, cranioplasty involves replacing it.
 If the bone has been removed during a craniectomy, the same piece may be preserved and replaced at a later time.
-However, if the bone has been damaged due to trauma or has cancer cells present, synthetic materials can also be used.
+However, if the bone has been damaged due to trauma or has cancer cells present, or is too thick as in the case of the posterior parts of the head, synthetic materials can also be used.
 Options include titanium, acrylic or synthetic bone substitute.
-Modern 3-D printing technologies are also used to create replacements that are a perfect fit.
+Modern 3-D printing technologies are also used to create custom replacements that are a perfect fit.

 Risks and Benefits

-Your personal doctor will discuss the risks and benefits of your specific procedure as they relate to your individual case.
+Your personal doctor will discuss the risks and benefits of your specific brain surgery as they relate to your individual case.
 However, understanding the general risks and benefits of craniotomy vs. craniectomy vs. cranioplasty can help you during that conversation.

 Craniotomy